github/docs/content/actions/quickstart.md

 ### Next steps

 The hello-world workflow you just added is a simple example of a manually triggered workflow.
 This is only the beginning of what you can do with {% data variables.product.prodname_actions %}.
 Your repository can contain multiple workflows that trigger different jobs based on different events. {% data variables.product.prodname_actions %} can help you automate nearly every aspect of your application development processes.
-Ready to get started?
+Keep going!
 Here are some helpful resources for taking your next steps with {% data variables.product.prodname_actions %}:

 - "[Learn {% data variables.product.prodname_actions %}](/actions/learn-github-actions)" for an in-depth tutorial
 - "[Guides](/actions/guides)" for specific uses cases and examples